yh1198015532/inet/tutorials/fingerprint/doc/newevents_filtering.rst

 As a simplistic example, we will make changes to the Udp module's code; the changes add new events, but doesn't change the module's behavior.
 However, the fingerprints will change; we will filter out the Udp module from the fingerprint calculation to verify the model/the correctness of the model/that there was no change in the model.
 Here is the workflow:

-We run the fingerprint tests without taking the Udp module into account:
+We run the fingerprint tests without taking the Udp module into account (the order of the quotes is important):

 .. code-block:: fp

    $ inet_fingerprinttest -a --fingerprint-modules='"not fullPath=~**.udp"'
+   . -f omnetpp.ini -c Wired -r 0  ... : FAILED (should be PASS)
+   . -f omnetpp.ini -c Mixed -r 0  ... : FAILED (should be PASS)
+   . -f omnetpp.ini -c Wireless -r 0  ... : FAILED (should be PASS)
+   . -f omnetpp.ini -c WirelessNID -r 0  ... : PASS
+   . -f omnetpp.ini -c WiredNID -r 0  ... : PASS
+   . -f omnetpp.ini -c Ospf -r 0  ... : PASS
+   . -f omnetpp.ini -c MixedNID -r 0  ... : PASS
+   . -f omnetpp.ini -c WirelessDim -r 0  ... : FAILED (should be PASS)
+   . -f omnetpp.ini -c WirelessNIDDim -r 0  ... : PASS

+..
 TODO the rest

+..
+TODO the order of the quotes is important

 We can accept the fingerprints because there was no change in the model